Bontebok are a rare species of antelope that can only be hunted in South Africa.

 The bontebok tends to lay up during the heat of the midday sun.
 The bontebok has appeared on the endangered list before, but game ranching in Southern Africa has brought his numbers back.
 There are now sustainable numbers of this species to allow hunting.
 This beautiful antelope was once indigenous only to the plains of South Africa, but game ranching has made him available in many other regions.

 Your favorite deer rifle will be adequate for hunting bontebok - a .270, 7mm, or one of the 30 calibers will do quite nicely.
-Use good quality bullets as with all African game, and, if hunting the plains, remember that your shots might have to be made at considerable distances.
-The bontebok is listed under CITES 1, which requires both an export permit as well as an import permit.
+Use good quality bullets as with all African game and, if hunting the plains, remember that your shots might have to be made at considerable distances.
+The bontebok is listed under CITES (listing status changed at CoP20; export rules may vary by permit requirements), which requires both an export permit and an import permit.
 If you intend to take a bontebok on your safari, be sure that the proper permits are available and secured prior to your hunt.